dawilster/raspberry-pikachu/README.md

 ```
 make install
 ```
-And to compile the demo application use
+And to compile the application which runs all the code in the twitterFacade
 ```
-g++ twitterClient.cpp -ltwitcurl
+make all
 ```